michelroegl-brunner/ProxmoxVE/.github/CONTRIBUTOR_AND_GUIDES/CONTRIBUTING.md

 ## **Welcome to the communty-scripts Repository!**

 📜 These documents outline the essential coding standards for all our scripts and JSON files.
 Adhering to these standards ensures that our codebase remains consistent, readable, and maintainable.
-By following these guidelines, we can improve collaboration, reduce errors, and enhance the overall quality of our project.
+By following these guidelines, we can improve collaboration, reduce errors, and enhance the overall quality of our projec

 ### Why Coding Standards Matter